Analytics built by: Location, Inc.

 Ames is dominated by renter-occupied one, two, or no bedrooms apartments.
 65.36% of Ames's dwellings are rentals.

 There is a lot of housing in Ames built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Ames built between 1940-1969 ( 22.78%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 22.60%).
 There's also some housing in Ames built before 1939 ( 9.96%).

-Relative to Iowa, our data show that Ames's latest annual appreciation rate is lower than 90% of the other cities and towns in Iowa.
+Relative to Iowa, our data show that Ames's latest annual appreciation rate is higher than 80% of the other cities and towns in Iowa.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Ames differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Ames - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Ames real estate investment or home purchase decisions.